du5rte/notebook/DevOps/aws.md

 4. Give them their credentials including the `Console login link`

 ## Fargate

-A compute engine for `Elastic Container Service` that allows to run `containers` without having to provision, configure or scale clusters of VMs.
+A compute engine for `Elastic Container Service` that allows to run `containers` without having to provision or manage EC2 instances, configure or scale clusters of VMs.

 - [Deep Dive into AWS Fargate (22 May, 2018)](https://www.youtube.com/watch?v=xBgiArJHv7E)
 - [Deep Dive into AWS Fargate 2 (Apr 25, 2018)](https://www.youtube.com/watch?v=IEvLkwdFgnU)
 - [ECS vs. Fargate: What's the difference?](https://cloudonaut.io/ecs-vs-fargate-whats-the-difference/)

 ### Task Definition

-A blueprint for the launch type of our containers, e.g. `ports`, `memory`, `cpu`, etc.
+A blueprint for the launch type of our containers.
+There can be up to 10 `containerDefinitions` with their own configurations

 ```js
 {